BartMelman/fever/README.md

 - (1) The text in the databases are all stored in a common utf format.
 The raw data from the wikipedia pages and claims have different utf fromats.
 In the database creation process, I convert it to a common utf format.
 - (2) The Spacy package is used for tokenization and is better than tokenization with e.g. nltk, because it takes context into conisderation.
 This is costly and therefore the tokenized text is directly stored, so it can be retrieved quickly.
 - (3) The databases are created with end-to-end checks to esure that the databases are constructed fully.
 If an error occurs and the database is called again, then an error is automatically generated and the database cannot be accessed.
+- (4) Allows to use RAM or ROM for database with initialisation.
+The database classes are not called any differently in order to retrieve data.
+This makes the database scructure and code independent of the database storing method.

 # computer settings
 - python3